Free Entrance Days at US National Forests

 Tips for Enjoying the US National Forests

-Be sure to be prepared when venturing into a National Forest with items like plenty of water and food, bug spray, sun protection, comfortable shoes and clothing, and working navigation tools.
+Be prepared when venturing into a National Forest with plenty of water and food, bug spray, sun protection, comfortable shoes and clothing, and working navigation tools.
 Follow ranger advice and online sources for local seasonal weather advisories.

 - Check for area alerts – many roads and parks are closed during off-seasons or poor weather, so check with the official forest website for current alerts, local conditions, and ongoing updates

-Head out with the right gear to ensure the best time in nature.
+Head out with the right gear to enjoy nature at its best.
 Be aware of your surroundings at all times!

 - Protect valuables from weather – arrange in advance a way to keep essential items dry with Ziplocs or specially designed waterproof bags